Flag of China: Regulations

-The current law about the national flag was passed by 14th Meeting of the Standing Committee of the Seventh National People's Congress on 28 June 1990 and was enforced starting 1 October 1990.
-The main point of the law was to set down regulations on how to make the Chinese flag, what it looks like, where it can be flown and how it can be flown.
+The National Flag Law of the People's Republic of China was passed by 14th Meeting of the Standing Committee of the Seventh National People's Congress on 28 June 1990 and was enforced starting 1 October 1990.
+The law set regulations on how to make the Chinese flag, what it looks like, where it can be flown and how it can be flown.
 The law also stresses that the national flag is "the symbol and hallmark of the People's Republic of China" and that everyone "shall respect and care for the National Flag".